 Sally E. Riggs, DClinPsy is a licensed psychologist and expert in Cognitive Behavioral Therapy for psychosis with 17 years of experience working in this field in both London, UK and the US.
 She earned her Doctorate in clinical psychology at Royal Holloway, University of London, UK in 2005, during which time she was trained in CBTp.
 She completed her Postdoctoral Research Fellowship at the Aaron T. Beck Psychopathology Research Unit, University of Pennsylvania, working on a pilot study for CBT for negative symptoms, and pioneering training in CBTp in community mental health agencies.
 She moved to NYC in 2011 to work at NYC Health + Hospitals/Kings County, initially on the adult inpatient service, and then as the lead psychologist in the adult outpatient department.
 During this time, she pioneered CBT for psychosis services at the hospital, both on the specialist early psychosis inpatient unit and throughout the outpatient clinics, training and supervising staff.
 In 2015 she joined Cognitive Behavioral Consultants, a group of internationally recognized mental health professionals who have researched, pioneered, and are highly experienced in delivering cutting edge treatments, bringing CBT to psychosis to their treatment modalities.
 In 2016 she founded NYC CBTp, the first ever private practice group dedicated to providing evidence based cognitive behavioral therapy for people with psychosis, as well as training and consultation for mental health professionals.
 She has been an invited member of the Annual International CBT for Psychosis Research Meeting since 2009, and is a Founding Member and current President of the North American CBT for psychosis Network.

-Jennifer Gottlieb, Ph.D. is a Diplomate in the Academy of Cognitive Therapy and a licensed clinical psychologist, whose research and clinical work is dedicated to the development and implementation of effective psychotherapeutic interventions for psychosis, schizophrenia, and other severe psychiatric conditions.
-A member of the Aaron T. Beck International CBT for Psychosis Clinical Research Group, Dr. Gottlieb has provided CBTp clinical training, consultation, supervision, treatment implementation guidance (as well as training in clinical supervision provision) to therapists and administrators at numerous mental health agencies locally, nationally, and internationally.
+Jennifer Gottlieb, Ph.D. is the Evidence-Based Psychosocial Initiatives Specialist at the Cambridge Health Alliance and a Teaching Associate in the Harvard Medical School Department of Psychiatry.
+A licensed clinical psychologist and Diplomate in the Academy of Cognitive Therapy, Dr. Gottlieb’s research and clinical work is dedicated to the development and implementation of effective psychotherapeutic interventions for psychosis, schizophrenia, and other severe psychiatric conditions.
+She has provided CBTp clinical training, consultation, supervision, treatment implementation guidance (as well as training in clinical supervision provision) to therapists and administrators at numerous mental health agencies locally, nationally, and internationally.
 Specific foci include: the development and evaluation of CBT treatments for schizophrenia; novel interventions for first-episode and early psychosis; and specialized CBT treatments for PTSD in severe psychiatric conditions.
-She has been on the faculty at Massachusetts General Hospital/ Harvard Medical School Dept. of Psychiatry Schizophrenia Program, Dartmouth Medical School, and most recently at Boston University.
+Dr. Gottlieb has been on the faculty at the Massachusetts General Hospital Dept. of Psychiatry Schizophrenia Program, Dartmouth Medical School, and Boston University.
 She has extensive direct clinical CBTp experience with first-episode, early, and later-stage psychosis, as well as in the provision of interventions to treat PTSD, dual disorders, smoking, and social skills training, all within vulnerable populations.
-A fluent Spanish speaker, Dr. Gottlieb recently received a Fulbright Senior Researcher Award to Spain where she adapted and began implementation of the specialty CBT for PTSD intervention for severe psychiatric conditions.
+A Spanish speaker, Dr. Gottlieb recently completed a Fulbright Senior Researcher Award to Spain where she adapted and began implementation of the specialty CBT for PTSD intervention for severe psychiatric conditions.